 It's a great idea to practice a re-twisting routine to maintain the style of locs you choose or to transition in loc sizingx.
 You can keep track of the original section partings when re-twisting or maintaining a free-form style without parting.
 It allows you to get into a consistent routine while keeping up with the rapid growth process.
 This stage can last anywhere between six to 12 months.

 It may be tempting to re-twist often, but it's important not to overdo it, as this can lead to thinning locs and breakage that can prolong your loc growth.

-Like real-life teenagers, this may be the stage where you wonder what the heck is going on with your hair.
+"The teenage stage feels fun because you start to see the vision," Faulk says.
+However, this is also the stage where you wonder what could be going on with your hair.
 Too short to lie down easily, your teenage locs may seem to sprout all over your head and go in whatever direction they want.
 This can be a tough stage for some, but if you can persevere, it'll be worth it.

-At this point, you can wear your locs super-long and well past your waist, or trim them if you want a more manageable style.
-What's more: Your haircare routine can be as simple or as complex as you like, so long as you keep your locs moisturized (don't skimp on this!) and your scalp clean.
+At this point, you'll be able to wear your locs well past your waist or trim them if you want a more manageable style.
+What's more: Your hair care routine can be as simple or as complex as you like, although Faulk emphasizes that "throughout each stage, you want to make sure you keep your locs hydrated."

 If you're not comfortable with re-twisting or even choosing a starter loc hairstyle, you can always visit a professional loctician, who can guide you in the right direction.